daniel-smyth/penpal/lib/database/README.md

 ## Database

-This directory contains all the database (MongoDB) code for the project.
-Mongoose is used as the ODM library for MongoDB.
+This folder houses all the code related to the MongoDB database for the project, with Mongoose serving as the ODM (Object Document Mapping) library for MongoDB.

 ### Directories